 There is no logic or sense to these feelings – the sensation comes from inside me, not from what is actually happening.
 As a result I send to avoid calling people or answering my phone, or even opening letters.

-10» I stop talking much with friends and family or I don’t attend any social functions, even if I have told people I would go.
+I STOP TALKING MUCH WITH MY FRIENDS AND FAMILY or I don’t attend any social functions, even if I have told people I would go.
 I beg off at the last minute or I simply don’t show up.

 This is a combination of three things – nervousness in dealing with people (item 9), the inability to think make decisions (item 4) and the sheer inability to get things done (item 2).
 It doesn’t manifest as the separate symptoms – I just think “I don’t want to go out – it’s too much effort to get organised,” to “There will be so many people there and I don’t want to deal with them,” to simply not being able to decide what to do, so I eventually end up with the default and stay home.